onem2m-iril1/DTLS-over-UDP-based-Multi-threaded-MQTTSN-Gateway/README.md

 * Multi-threaded DTLS over UDP connection support for mqttsn clients
     * DTLS with PSK
     * DTLS with Certificate
+* TLS over TCP connection support for MQTTSN Gateway to connect to Broker
+    * TLS with PSK (Additional)
+    * TLS with Certifate (Already Available)
 ## Author
 - TOMOAKI YAMAGUCHI
 ## Contributor